 I found headaches were the biggest side effect but it does pass and within about seven days I did find that most of my headaches had subsided with a large glass of water.
 And of course, meditation is also great for getting rid of headaches and clearing your mind.

-The second thing side effects you will possibly have is constipation.
+The second thing side effects of Cambridge diet you will possibly have is constipation.
 Now I didn’t have this problem because without sounding really random I have really good bowel movements already and this was not affected whilst I was on Cambridge Weight Plan.

 But I’ve heard from quite a lot of people that they experience really bad to constipation within the first couple of weeks of doing Cambridge Weight Plan.